What is SAAC?

 NCAA Division II SAAC and Make-A-Wish

-NCAA Division II SAAC is also the NCAA Sponsored Charitable Fundraiser for the Make-A-Wish Foundation and has raised over 4.1 million dollars in the past 12 years.
+NCAA Division II SAAC is also the NCAA Sponsored Charitable Fundraiser for the Make-A-Wish Foundation and has raised over 5.3 million dollars sense 2003.

 It is a requirement that each institution in the South Atlantic Conference raise a minimum of 2,500 dollars, which PSAAC has at least raised or surpassed in each year of its participation.
-PSAAC also won the Conference fundraising title in the 2014-15 academic year with 3,787.19 dollars and were presented with the opportunity to have a Wish Celebration for a local Make-A-Wish recipient.
+PSAAC also won the Conference fundraising title in the 2014-15 and 2016-17 academic years and was then also presented with the opportunity to host a Wish Celebration for a local Make-A-Wish recipient.
 Each year it is PSAAC’s goal to win the title and have another opportunity to celebrate a young childs wish with them.

 NCAA and "It's On Us"